Table of Contents

 "Do you do commissions?"

 No, I don't need the money.
 However, I buy plenty from my best friend Lutzbug.
-They're a stunningly good artist with good rates, good turn-around times and a firm respect for you as a client.
+They're a stunningly good artist; quick turn-around times, reasonable prices and the skills to make the wait worthwhile.

 "How can I contact you?"